-In this article, we’ll learn more about the most efficient and effective way of loading images on a website and why you need to use it if you want to see your site succeed.
+In this article, we’ll learn more about the most efficient and effective way of loading images on a website.
+Also why you need to use it if you want to see your site succeed.

 Nowadays, images are high-definition and require a lot of bandwidth to load.
-So, not only do we need to add more images than ever before, those images are larger and require more bandwidth than ever before.
+Not only do we need to add more images than ever before.
+Those images are larger and require more bandwidth than ever before.

 It Allows Your Website to Display While Loading Images in the Background